idno/known/.github/ISSUE_TEMPLATE/bug_report.md

 Give us some context:

 * It'd also be really handy if you could tell us the contents of your ```version.known``` file
-* What database are you using? (e.g. mongo, mysql, postgres)
+* What database are you using? (e.g. mongo, mysql)
 * Any warnings or errors in your admin/diagnostics page?
 * If this is a programming bug, can you include examples of any Micropub / API calls / webhook pings you make?
 Otherwise please don't worry about what this means!
 * Bonus points - are you able to illustrate the issue with a unit test?
 If so, submit it as a pull request!